Top 27 API Testing Interview Questions

 The Category of 4xx HTTP Codes belongs to Client Error Code.
 The reason behind these errors could be that the client made an invalid request or failed to send data in its request message.
 401 Unauthorized and 403 Forbidden are some examples.

-10. How do you Troubleshoot Issues Related to APIs?
+13. How do You Troubleshoot Issues Related to APIs?

 The first step in debugging API difficulties is to enable logging in order to monitor any failures or problems.
 It is also critical to check all input parameters before sending them through the API, since this can prevent many problems from arising.
 It is also a good idea to see if there are any known bugs with the API or its dependencies that can be fixed by upgrading or patching them.
 Finally, in order to correctly determine where any difficulties may be originating from, it is critical to have a clear grasp of the system architecture and how different components interact with one another.